Filtering in Engee

 plot(freq(y_p)[1:20], power(y_p)[1:20], xlabel="частота, Гц", ylabel="спектральная плотность мощности", legend=false)

-The periodogram shows that data thinning increases the frequency of the signal.
-This is due to the fact that due to the reduction of the number of samples by a factor of two, the frequency of oscillations has correspondingly increased by a factor of two.
+The periodogram shows that thinning the data increases the frequency of the signal.
+This is due to the fact that due to the halving of the number of samples, the oscillation frequency has doubled accordingly.

-Noise is unwanted phenomena that prevent us from getting information from a useful signal.
+Noise is an undesirable phenomenon that prevents us from receiving information from a useful signal.

 Noise is random in nature.

-In digital signal processing, additive white Gaussian noise (ABGN) is most commonly used.
+In digital signal processing, additive white Gaussian noise (ABGSH) is most often used.

 Its characteristics are:

-• uniform power spectral density (that is why it is called white);
+- Uniform spectral power density (which is why it is called white);

-• normal distribution of time values (hence it is called Gaussian);
+- the normal distribution of time values (therefore it is called Gaussian);

-• summed with the useful signal (therefore it is called additive);
+- it is combined with a useful signal (therefore it is called additive);

 signal = addNoise(y_d, 20); # Добавление шумов